LiTransProQA: an LLM-based Literary Translation evaluation metric with Professional Question Answering: Introduction

 Even recent state-of-the-art (SOTA) automatic evaluation approaches, including \cometxl \& \cometxxl \cite{xcomet_tacl_a_00683}, LLM-based metrics like \gemba \cite{kocmi2023gemba}, and hybrid LLMs like Prometheus \cite{kim2024prometheus}, show limitations in literary contexts, despite their design to handle reference-free evaluation and potentially cover surface-level stylistic elements. \citet{zhang2024good} demonstrate that these metrics may consistently prefer machine-generated literary translations over translations written by experienced professional translators, which severely misaligns with judgments from human experts.
 The lack of professional translation expertise in current metrics, particularly regarding literary translation nuances and quality assessment standards, contributes to their limited ability to conduct meaningful evaluations.

-This paper addresses these limitations by introducing \transpro, as shown in Figure \ref{fig:fig1}, a novel LLM-based \textsc{lit}erary \textsc{Trans}lation evaluation metric focusing on \textsc{Pro}fessional \textsc{q}uestion \textsc{a}nswering. \transpro reflects professional translators' quality control and assessment processes.
-Unlike existing QA-based MT metrics \cite{krubinski-etal-2021-just, fernandes2025llms}, \transpro focuses on core elements in literary translation proposed and verified by researchers and professional literary translators \zr{for better alignment with human experts}.
+This paper addresses these limitations by introducing \transpro, as shown in Figure \ref{fig:fig1}, a novel LLM-based \textsc{lit}erary \textsc{Trans}lation evaluation metric focusing on \textsc{Pro}fessional \textsc{q}uestion \textsc{a}nswering. \transpro integrates humans in the loop to reflect professional translators' quality control and assessment processes.\footnote{The code and datasets are available under: \url{https://github.com/NL2G/LiTransProQA}.} Unlike existing QA-based MT metrics \cite{krubinski-etal-2021-just, fernandes2025llms}, \transpro focuses on core elements in literary translation proposed and verified by researchers and professional literary translators for better alignment with human experts.
 Our work presents a detailed question development and selection process for an optimized set of questions, as our analysis indicates that LLMs are not yet fully trustworthy for automatic question generation and QA evaluation in the literary domain.

 In addition to \transpro, we finetune \cometxl, one of the dominant metrics for standard MT, with literary domain tasks for comparison.
-We evaluate metric performance on carefully selected human-annotated datasets where we find that (1) while finetuning \cometxl yields only marginal gains, \transpro delivers substantial performance gains even compared to the best SOTA in both correlation with human judgments and adequacy in rating published human translations as better than MT outputs, with gains of nearly 0.07 in correlation measured by \acceq and \kendall and over 15 points in adequacy; (2) incorporating translator votes improves \transpro's performance, showing the value of professional input in evaluation; (3) \transpro demonstrates substantial progress toward human-level evaluation capabilities in adequacy, approaching trained linguistic student annotators, highlighting its potential; and (4) \transpro shows robust performance using open-source models, demonstrating its value as an accessible, training-free metric for evaluating literary texts---particularly those requiring local processing for copyright or ethical reasons.
+We evaluate metric performance on carefully selected human-annotated datasets where we find that (1) while finetuning \cometxl yields only marginal gains, \transpro delivers substantial performance gains even compared to the best SOTA in both correlation with human judgments and adequacy in rating published human translations as better than MT outputs, with gains of nearly 0.07 in correlation measured by \acceq and \kendall and over 15 points in adequacy; (2) incorporating translator votes improves \transpro's performance, showing the value of professional input in evaluation; (3) \zr{\transpro demonstrates substantial progress in adequacy, approaching the level of trained linguistic student annotators though still lagging behind experienced professionals, which highlights its potential and room for improvements}; and (4) \transpro shows robust performance using open-source models, demonstrating its value as an accessible, training-free metric for evaluating literary texts---particularly those requiring local processing for copyright or ethical reasons.